Tomosius/P2-HangMan/README.md

 The game layout is divided into two main sections: the right side and the left side.
 This division optimizes screen space and ensures a comfortable gaming experience on both larger screens and mobile devices:

-- **Right Side**: Contains navigation links, an image of a hanged man, and a log of player actions.
+- **Right Side**: Contains navigation links, an image of a hanged-man, and a log of player actions.
 - **Left Side**: Displays instructions, the game's title, and the area where the user interacts with the game.

 ### Responsiveness